orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Multiple Selection

-Clicking the mouse at a point in the buffer while holding the "Control" modifier key places an additional caret at that point.
-Clicking and dragging while holding the same modifier creates multiple selections.
-Textadept will now mirror typed text at each selection.
+Holding down the "Control" modifier key and then clicking and dragging the mouse cursor over ranges of text creates multiple selections.
+Holding "Control" and then clicking without dragging places an additional caret at the clicked position.
+Textadept mirrors any typed text at each selection.

 Textadept curses does not support creating multiple selections with the mouse.

 ### Rectangular Selection

-Holding `Alt+Shift` (`⌥⇧` on Mac OSX | `M-S-` in curses) and pressing the arrow keys creates a rectangular selection.
+Rectangular selections are a more structured form of multiple selections.
 A rectangular selection spanning multiple lines allows typing on each line.
-Holding the `Alt` modifier key (`Super` on Linux) while clicking and dragging the mouse also creates a rectangular selection.
+Holding `Alt+Shift` (`⌥⇧` on Mac OSX | `M-S-` in curses) and then pressing the arrow keys creates a rectangular selection.
+Holding the `Alt` modifier key (`Super` on Linux) and then clicking and dragging the mouse cursor also creates a rectangular selection.

 ![Rectangular Selection](images/rectangularselection.png)
 &nbsp;&nbsp;&nbsp;&nbsp;